Skip Navigation

 • Does this news change my time horizon, or just my mood?

-Those questions are more useful than trying to guess tomorrow’s oil price.
+Those questions are more useful than trying to guess next week's oil price.
 They keep the focus on risk, time, and balance.

 Stash is a regulated investment adviser — not a bank.
-Plans starting at $3 a month can give you financial guidance built into your phone, but the point is not to chase headlines.
+The Stash plan can give you financial guidance built into your phone, but the point is not to chase headlines.
 The point is to understand what the headlines may mean for your money.

 Frequently asked questions